-Now let $\Theta \equiv \{\theta \in \mathbb{R}^m : \text{Assumptions (A1)-(A5) are satisfied}\}$ be the structural parameter space of interest.
+We now formally present our results.
 Our first theorem establishes local identification of the mapping.
 A parameter point θ_0 is locally identifiable if there exists a neighborhood of θ_0 containing no other θ which is observationally equivalent.
 Using classical results in Rothenberg (1971), we show that our assumptions are sufficient to ensure that the Jacobian of Π relative to θ is non-singular, which, in turn, suffices to establish local identification.

 Theorem 1.
-Assume (A1)-(A5). $\theta_0 \in \Theta$ is locally identifiable.
+Assume (A1)-(A6). $\theta_0 \in \Theta$ is locally identified.